JesugG17/TODOList/ReadME.md

-# TODOApp
+# Todo App
-Simple todoapp with vanilla javascript and vite
+Simple todo app with vite and typescript (migrated from javascript and webpack)